-Many small businesses causes their website failure by taking a “build it and they will come” approach to their website.
-They invest their hard earned cash into creating a website and then sit back and wait for the traffic and clients to come rolling in.
-Their website is left to languish for months and years without being updated which usually results in their website not earning its keep.
+Many small businesses cause their website failure by taking a “build it, and they will come” approach to their website.
+They invest their hard-earned cash into creating a website and then sit back and wait for the traffic and clients to come rolling in.
+If you are among those business owners, I would suggest you read this Source from the Sir Linksalot Web Services to know in depth about the connection between your website and how it affects your business.
+Generally, most of the people leave their website to languish for months and years without being updated, which usually results in their website not earning its keep.

 This tendency has gotten even worse with the rise of social media in the last few years.
 The relative familiarity and ease of social media publishing has led many persons to view it as the low hanging fruit to expanding their digital footprint.
 Rather than creating and growing a unified online presence, they take a piecemeal approach where online properties are separated from each other.
 Websites are left to gather dust, while they share cute images and quotes on the social pages of their business.
 This separation of of online properties usually results in: